 There is an automatic bed-leveling function, though, which takes a lot of the hassle out of starting a print.
 It might not be much in the grand scheme of things, but every second you save is a second you could be dreaming up cool things to create.

 Since you buy this printer in pieces, the warranty provided will differ from one retailer to another.
 That said, you’ll struggle to find another 3D printer with as much freely available support information.
 Seriously – the Kossel site redirects to an extremely in-depth user guide with extensive documentation.
-That’s always a plus!
+That’s always a bonus!

 We’ve also found that modification guides for the printer are easily found online, and there are even some quick additions you can print out yourself.
 Think about it: the Kossel Mini is a printer that (with your help) can actually improve itself over time.